luxfi/docs/network/docs/tooling/cli-guides/import-subnet.md

 ### Nodes Aren't Yet Validating this Subnet, the Nodes API URL are Unknown, or Inaccessible (Firewalls)

-If you don't have a node's API URL at hand, or it's not reachable from the machine running Lux-CLI, or maybe no nodes have even been deployed yet because only the `CreateSubnet` transaction has been issued, for example, you can query the public APIs.
+If you don't have a node's API URL at hand, or it's not reachable from the machine running Lux CLI, or maybe no nodes have even been deployed yet because only the `CreateSubnet` transaction has been issued, for example, you can query the public APIs.

 You can't know for sure what Subnet VM versions the validators are running though,